ASCO Announces Special Recognition Award Recipients

 ASCO Lifetime Achievement Award

-Dr. William E. Cochran, President Emeritus of Southern College of Optometry is given this year’s Lifetime Achievement Award.
+Dr. Alfred A. Rosenbloom, former Dean and President of the Illinois College of Optometry, was posthumously given the ASCO Lifetime Achievement Award.
 This award recognizes an outstanding individual who over an extended period of time provided exceptional leadership to ASCO and to optometric education; made outstanding contributions to the optometric community, and displayed exemplary commitment and dedication to the association.

 ASCO Rising Star Award

-Sponsored by Oculus, the ASCO Rising Star Award is given to an outstanding faculty member or administrator with less than seven years of service.
-Dr. Andrew D. Pucker is recognized for his outstanding contributions to the University of Alabama at Birmingham, School of Optometry, through teaching, scholarship, administration and professional service and most notably in contributions to ASCO’s Biomedical Educators Special Interest Group.
+Sponsored by Oculus, the ASCO Rising Star Award is given to an outstanding faculty member or administrator with less than 10 years of service.
+Dr. Todd Peabody was recognized for his outstanding contributions to the Indiana University, School of Optometry, through teaching, scholarship, administration and professional service particularly in the areas of international optometric education and technology and most notably in contributions to ASCO’s Education Technology SIG.

-The ASCO Ophthalmic Industry Leadership Award recognizes an individual from a current or past Corporate Contributor partner company who demonstrates exemplary support of ASCO and its member institutions.
-The individual serves as an example for his/her colleagues in industry, and has made exceptional and meaningful contributions to the advancement of ASCO and optometric education.
+The ASCO Ophthalmic Industry Leadership Award recognizes an individual from a current or past Corporate Contributor partner company that demonstrates exemplary support of ASCO and its member institutions.
+The individual serves as an example for his/her colleagues in industry; and has made exceptional and meaningful contributions to the advancement of ASCO and optometric education.

 The Association of Schools and Colleges of Optometry (ASCO) is a non-profit association representing the interests of optometric education.
 Founded in 1941 and headquartered in Rockville, MD, ASCO is committed to achieving excellence in optometric education and to helping its member institutions prepare well-qualified graduates for entrance into the profession of optometry.
 Its membership encompasses the schools and colleges of optometry in the 50 states and Puerto Rico.
 A number of optometry schools outside the United States are affiliate members.